 Who is eligible to be an Associate?

-- Any student who has completed one year of studies, is in good academic standing, and will not graduate before May 2025 is eligible to be an Associate on Volume 51.
-Students may be enrolled in any program and need not be located in the Twin Cities.
+- Any student who has completed one year of studies, is in good academic standing, and will not graduate before May 2026 is eligible to be an Associate on Volume 52.
+Students may be enrolled in any program—BAM or Blended, full-time or part-time—and need not be located in the Twin Cities.

 How do I become an Associate?